Shikigami-Lab/Shikigami-Protocol/README.md

 - **Spatiotemporal Resonance**:
   - Feels the 3 AM quiet or a busy Monday morning.
-  - Knows your weather and the change of seasons.
+  - Knows your weather, the change of seasons, and Chinese lunar solar terms.
+  - Remembers your special dates — anniversaries, birthdays, custom milestones — and weaves them into conversation naturally.
-  - Global Pulse: Through trend awareness, it knows what's happening on the internet.
+  - Global Pulse: through trend awareness, it knows what's happening on the internet.
 - **Shared Vision (VLM)**:
   - **Eyes on You**: Perceives your screen (gaming, coding, browsing).
   - **Live Commentary**: Like a friend sitting nearby, they comment on your screen content.